SanithuM/SanithuM/README.md

 # 👋 Hi, I'm Sanithu Malhiru

-I'm an enthusiastic frontend developer in training, currently pursuing a Bachelor's Degree in Information Technology.
+I'm an enthusiastic frontend developer in training, currently pursuing a Bachelor's Degree in Computer Science in web and mobile application development.
 I'm passionate about crafting clean, responsive, and interactive websites that provide great user experiences.

 ---